An effective website typically has four core pages, along with a few flex pages, depending on your business’s needs.

 And yes… there is a big difference between a sales page and a “Services” page.

-Many times, a sales page is something that will come after your initial website launch and is typically introduced when you’re launching a new product or service so you can highlight those specific details.
+Many times, a sales page is something that will come after your initial website launch and is typically introduced when you’re either launching a new product or service, or you’re specializing and becoming “known for” that service and are increasing your prices accordingly.

 In this blog post, you’ll learn the key differences along with the anatomy of an effective sales page that I like to teach and utilize with my clients to achieve ultimate success!